LabVIEW-Open-Source/openofficergt/readme.txt

 History:

+v0.2.0: released on bitbucket (Git) for community

 v0.1.0: Initial release of the code.
 (LV2009)

 License:

+LabVIEW libraries of OpenOffice for RGT addon are licensed under BSD.
-Distributed under the LGPL license.
+AODL us distributed under the LGPL license.
+(see license files for more detail)

 Support: